sankket/Emotion-Detection-with-Face-Detection-Recognition/README.md

 Open terminal and enter the file path to the desired directory and paste the command given below
 python kerasmodel.py --mode display

-Also published paper on emotion detection using face Recognition.
+## Also published paper on emotion detection using face Recognition.(ijtrsrd)